Overview

 So What Does this Mean for Us?

-With Goldilocks-CSS we try to help the designer to select a colour scheme and then to derive supporting colours to ensure that good contrast is maintained.
-That means that a designer can select a primary hue and a split complementary angle that will produce three colours.
+With Goldilocks-CSS we try to help the designer to select a colour scheme and then to derive supporting colours to ensure that a good contrast is maintained.
+That means that a designer can select a primary, secondary and complement hues.
 The designer can also choose the saturation level and lightness for these colours.
+All other colour variants, shadows, text colours, etc are derived from these initial choices.

 The aforementioned calculator tools are highly recommended to try and test various hue, saturation and lightness settings to ensure that the website has the colours it needs as well as meeting accessibility requirements.